Edit Content, Preserve Acoustics: Imperceptible Text-Based Speech Editing via Self-Consistency Rewards: Experiments

-\textbf{Intelligibility and Robustness.} Our method, based on semantic token editing, achieves the lowest WER across all three editing operations, outperforming SOTA baselines.
-This structural advantage stems from decoupling semantic generation from acoustic rendering, which simplifies the modeling task.
-Furthermore, applying GRPO yields further WER reductions across all tasks.
-We attribute this to the ASR reward and the length constraint within the GRPO framework, which effectively penalize unintelligible content and gibberish.
+\textbf{Intelligibility and Robustness.} Our semantic-token-based editing framework achieves the lowest WER across all three editing operations, consistently outperforming SOTA baselines.
+This advantage arises from decoupling semantic generation from acoustic rendering, which simplifies the modeling objective and reduces prediction instability.
+Furthermore, incorporating GRPO leads to additional WER reductions across all tasks.
+We attribute these improvements to the ASR-based reward and length constraint in GRPO, which discourage unintelligible outputs and repetitive generation.

-Detailed analysis of different types of editing operations: \begin{itemize} \item \textbf{Insertion:} AR methods generally outperform NAR methods, with Ming-UniAudio also demonstrating competitive performance.
-The NAR baseline (FluentSpeech) exhibits the highest WER.
-As NAR models rely on mask prediction, the duration of the masked region often mismatches the length required for the new text in insertion tasks, leading to severe artifacts. \item \textbf{Deletion:} This task proves most challenging for traditional AR models (e.g., VoiceCraft), which suffer from severe hallucinations and often fail to emit the EOS token in time.
+Detailed analysis of different types of editing operations: \begin{itemize} \item \textbf{Insertion:} AR systems generally outperform NAR models, with Ming-UniAudio also showing competitive performance.
+The NAR baseline (FluentSpeech) exhibits the highest WER, likely due to mask-based prediction, where the predefined masked duration often mismatches the length required by inserted text, resulting in noticeable artifacts. \item \textbf{Deletion:} This task proves most challenging for traditional AR models (e.g., VoiceCraft), which suffer from severe hallucinations and often fail to emit the EOS token in time.
 Conversely, NAR models perform better by simply predicting silence.
 Our method achieves the best performance; by editing only semantic tokens, we significantly reduce prediction difficulty, enabling precise stopping.
 Moreover, with GRPO, the WER drops drastically (0.47\% on basic and 0.82\% on full), confirming that the length reward effectively suppresses repetition and incoherent generation. \item \textbf{Substitution:} While NAR methods excel here due to similar durations between original and edited text, our method still surpasses the strong NAR baseline. \end{itemize}

 \textbf{Speaker Similarity and Perceptual Quality.} Our method consistently achieves the highest SIM, DNSMOS, and subjective MOS scores, outperforming all baselines.